monzo/docs/source/index.md

 > To install `httpie` on OS X run `brew install httpie`

 The Mondo API is designed to be a predictable and intuitive interface for interacting with users' accounts.
-We offer both a REST API and web hooks.
+We offer both a REST API and webhooks.

 The API is in beta and isn't publicly-available yet.
 If you're interested in using it, please sign up to our [developers mailing list](http://bit.ly/mondo-developers).
 We will occasionally send out things like API change information and hackathon announcements.
 Similarly, if a feature you'd like is missing (or broken!), do [let us know](mailto:developers@getmondo.co.uk).